Aconitine: In popular culture

 Aconitine was also made famous by its use in Oscar Wilde's 1891 story "Lord Arthur Savile's Crime".
 Aconite also plays a prominent role in James Joyce's Ulysses, in which the father to protagonist Leopold Bloom used pastilles of the chemical to commit suicide.
 Aconitine poisoning plays a key role in the murder mystery Breakdown by Jonathan Kellerman (2016).
-In Twin Peaks (season 3) Part 13, aconitine is suggested to poison the main character.
+In Twin Peaks season 3 part 13, aconitine is suggested as a means to poison the main character.

-Monk's Hood is the name of the third Cadfael Novel written in 1980 by Ellis Peters.
+Monk's Hood is the name of the third Cadfael novel written in 1980 by Ellis Peters.
 The novel was made into an episode of the television series Cadfael starring Derek Jacobi.

-In the third season of the Netflix series You, two of the main characters poison each other with Aconite.
+In the third season of the Netflix series You, two of the main characters poison each other with aconitine.
 One survives (due to a lower dose and an antidote), and the other is killed.

-Hannah McKay (Yvonne Strahovski), a serial killer in the Showtime series Dexter uses Aconite on at least three occasions to poison her victims.
+Hannah McKay (Yvonne Strahovski), a serial killer in the Showtime series Dexter uses aconite on at least three occasions to poison her victims.

+In season 2 episode 16 of the series Person Of Interest, aconitine is shown in a syringe stuck to the character Shaw (Sarah Shahi) nearly being injected and causing her death, until she is rescued by Reese (Jim Caviezel).

+In a 2017 episode of The Doctor Blake Mysteries, fight manager Gus Jansons (Steve Adams) murdered his boxer, Mickey Ellis (Trey Coward), during a match by applying aconitine he had put in petroleum jelly and applying it to a cut over the boxer’s eye.
+He feared being blackmailed over a murder he helped cover up.
+He had made the poison from wolfsbane he had seen in a local garden.

+Aconitine poisoning is used by Villanelle to kill the Ukrainian gangster, Rinat Yevtukh in Killing Eve: No Tomorrow by Luke Jennings (2018).